-Audiologists with little to no experience tend to make between $49760 and $61040 while the more experienced ones make over $92560 per year.
+Audiologists with little to no experience tend to make between $52300 and $63400 while the more experienced ones can earn over $94900 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as An Audiologist is to move to a higher paying state like NM.
-Right now, the highest paying states for Audiologists are NM, DC, ND, CA and CO.
+One of the easiest ways to increase your salary as an Audiologist is to move to a higher paying state like ND.
+Right now, the highest paying states for Audiologists are ND, DC, CA, OR and DE.

-3 other factors that can increase your salary as An Audiologist is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as an Audiologist is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Audiologists what degree they had when they got the job and most of them said they had a PhD followed by Master’s degree.
+We asked other Audiologists what degree they had when they got the job and most of them said they had a PhD followed by a Master’s Degree.